prometheus/client_ruby/README.md

 ### Gauge

-A Gauge is a metric that exposes merely an instantaneous value or some snapshot thereof.
+Gauge is a metric that exposes merely an instantaneous value or some snapshot thereof.

 ```ruby
 gauge = Prometheus::Client::Gauge.new(:bar, '...')